spooee/ffxiv_dontforget/README.md

 ## Don't Forget
-At the start of every duty and every pull thereafter, automatically draws cards as Astrologian, and summons carbuncle and fairy as Summoner and Scholar.
+At the start of every duty and every pull thereafter, automatically ~~draws cards as Astrologian~~ *no longer necessary since dawntrail*, summons carbuncle and fairy as Summoner and Scholar.
 Automatically uses Peloton as Phys Ranged

 ![Don't Forget](https://github.com/spooee/ffxiv_dontforget/blob/master/icon.png)
 ## Installation